BebeSparkelSparkel/biparsing/README.md

 - ...

 Based On
-- Unifying Parsing and Pretty Printing by Tillmann Rendel and Klaus Ostermann, Haskell Symposium 2010
+- Invertible Syntax Descriptions: Unifying Parsing and Pretty Printing by Tillmann Rendel and Klaus Ostermann
 - partial-isomorphisms by Tillmann Rendel
 - invertible-syntax